a5c-ai/seed-generic/seed.md

 and probably (NEXT_PUBLIC_SITE_URL)

 ### More issues for providers integration similar to the ones above (if the stack includes more providers)

+For Example: Prisma, need to set the DATABASE_URL according to the rest of the stack during the build/run time. as well as to add prisma commands to the npm scripts. (build should could prisma generate too)

 ### Husky pre-commit hooks (if the seed/stack includes a package.json)